 AV: Are there certain metaphors or elements in the short that people seem to misinterpret?

-RA: I don’t know, no one has said anything back to me about it where it seemed they had misinterpreted.
-I did have a person asked to be clarified as to whether the girl had died or not.
+RA: I don’t know, no one has said anything to me about it, where it seemed they had misinterpreted.
+I did have a person ask to be clarified as to whether the girl had died or not.
 I thought that was fairly clear, with the little girl’s body left behind when the spirit of the grandmother takes away the spirit of the girl.
 I thought having the body there pretty much clenched it.
 But maybe it happened too quickly for someone.

 But other than that, I don’t think so.
 I think it’s pretty simple.